sorincucu84/Live-D3/README.md

 http://localhost:3000/dashboard.html
 http://localhost:3000/user.html
 ```
 Woah!
 I am able to see D3 charts in Dashboard page.
-Cool!

-Now try entering some data for updating charts in 'user.html'.
+Now try entering some data 'user.html' page for updating charts in the dashboard.
 For e.g.
 ```
 For Pie Chart: